This Is The Most Relatable Thing In

 And yet, Susan is lonely.
 Her entire existence is stunning, but cold.
 Miserable, she retreats into a manuscript sent to her by her estranged ex-husband Edward (Jake Gyllenhaal), who wants to meet for dinner while he's visiting Los Angeles.
 The violent story he's penned dredges up memories of her past with Edward, leading to many beautiful scenes of Adams lounging listlessly on her 5 zillion-thread-count sheets.
 As I said, not so relatable.
 (I don't know about you, but if I tried to pull off Adams' rouge-noir lipstick, I'd look more cirque than chic.)

-But there is one aspect of Tom Ford's second — and truly great — film that most women will recognise.
+But there is one aspect of Tom Ford's second — and truly great — film that most women will recognize.

 You know this iteration of Jake Gyllenhaal.
 You've met him before.
 He's that guy.
 That guy you loved, despite everyone telling you you shouldn't.
 That guy who had big dreams and smooth words, who seemed so desperately tragic and romantic.
 He's the one who made you believe you could live in a downtown loft with a ratty mattress and no furniture and be happy.
 (It's all part of the experience, right?)